Woman's body recovered from Arkansas River following Monday pursuit crash; suspect sought

 Lara was not wanted by police before the pursuit.

-Meulenberg called the aftermath of the crash “unfortunate,” and lamented that a traffic stop which could have concluded as soon as the officer turned his lights on ended with the death of a woman whose adult life had barely begun.
+Meulenberg called the aftermath of the crash “unfortunate” and lamented that a traffic stop that could have concluded as soon as the officer turned his lights on ended with the death of a woman whose adult life had barely begun.

 “The people who have the least to do with any wrongdoing here are the most injured,” Meulenberg said.
 “She was about to celebrate her 20th birthday, and this is it.”